formlio/forml/docs/evaluation.rst

 operational necessity to monitor the predictive performance of the deployed solution ensuring it maintains its expected quality.

-Natural tendency every model is exhibiting over time is its *drift* - gradual or sharp decline between its learned generalization and the observed phenomena.
+The natural tendency every model is exhibiting over time is its *drift* - a gradual or sharp decline between its learned generalization and the observed phenomena.
 This can have a number of different reasons but the key measure is to detect it and to keep it under control by :ref:`refreshing
-<lifecycle-generation>` or :ref:`reimplementing <lifecycle-release>` the model.
+<lifecycle-generation>` or :ref:`re-implementing <lifecycle-release>` the model.

 Continuous monitoring of the evaluation metric is the best way to spot these anomalies.
-This process can also be referred to as the *serving evaluation* since its goal is to measure the objective success while making the actual production decisions.
+This process can also be referred to as the *serving evaluation* since its goal is to measure objective success while making actual production decisions.

 Process-wise, the performance tracking differs from the :ref:`development evaluation
-<evaluation-traintest>` use-case in two key aspects:
+<evaluation-traintest>` use case in two key aspects:

 #.
 It does not involve any *training* - the point is to evaluate predictions made by an existing
    :ref:`model generation <lifecycle-generation>` running in production.
 The concept of